-- Update wastewater management plans to align and provide services within the growth containment boundary. - Reduce the environmental impacts of treated wastewater discharges on watercourses and the environment. - Protect the environment, with particular attention to the discharge of treated wastewater effluent and stormwater into the receiving environment (e.g. groundwater, fresh surface water, marine water and soil).
+- Update wastewater management plans to align and provide services within the GCB. - · Reduce the environmental impacts of treated wastewater discharges on watercourses and the environment. - Protect the environment, with particular attention to the discharge of treated wastewater effluent and stormwater into the receiving environment (e.g., groundwater, fresh surface water, marine water and soil).